Did you know around a third of UK greenhouse gas emissions are associated with food production and consumption and food waste*?

 You could try some of the following to reduce the carbon emissions of your food choices

 - Buy local – shorter food journeys from farm to table mean lower emissions.
 Try farmers markets or shops.
-Find your local market here.
-See our list of local businesses (inc food and drink) on our ShopAppy website
+Find your local market here

 - Eat less meat – meat and dairy have a very high carbon footprint, particularly beef and lamb, and even a small reduction in your consumption can have a big impact.
 If you do eat meat, try and buy it from a local source.